 High-speed trains from London to Margate take 90 mins from St. Pancras.
 They run frequently - around three an hour in both directions.
 There is also a slower (and cheaper) train from London Victoria to Margate.

 Probably the best seaside town near London, Brighton has long been number one for a day trip or weekend away.Famous for its pier, pebbles and parties, visitors to “London on sea” will find it’s a great escape from the capital on a sunny day.
 But even on a typically British (cloudy) day, there’s still plenty to do.
 Head to the South Lanes for boutique shopping.
 Or hit the North Lanes for retro clothes, antiques and more cafes than you can shake a stick at.
 For some culture, explore the exotic Royal Pavilion - and former royal residence - in the centre of town.

 It’s no surprise that Londoners think nothing of just going to Brighton for the afternoon.
 Trains from London to Brighton can take an hour or less.
 The fastest trains to Brighton leave from London Victoria.
 Slower, cheaper trains leave from other stations - there are direct services from St Pancras, Blackfriars and London Bridge (weekdays only).
 Adults travelling in groups of three to nine can take get a discount - 1/3 off Off-Peak tickets.

 Visit Hever Castle by train

 Direct trains leave London Bridge for Hever every hour.
-It’s a quick journey, taking just 40 minutes.
+It’s a quick journey, taking just 40 mins.
 Hever Station is a one-mile rural walk to the castle.
 Or alight a stop earlier at Edenbridge Town Station.
-It’s three miles by taxi to the castle.
+It’s around 5km by taxi to the castle.